mlin/gfabase/README.md

 Using `gfabase sub` to extract a set or range of segments, we often want to get their "neighborhood" too, without having to load the whole connected component.
 The `.gfab` has an index of *cutpoints*: loosely, segments with no possible detours around them to get from one end of the chromosome to the other.
 These are natural stopping points for local subgraph extraction:

-* `--cutpoints 1` includes everything connected to the command-line-specified segments *without* crossing a cutpoint
+* `--cutpoints 1` finds the subgraph connected to the command-line segments *without* crossing a cutpoint
-* `--cutpoints N` includes everything connected while crossing *fewer than N* cutpoints
+* `--cutpoints N` finds the subgraph connected while crossing *less than N* cutpoints
 * `--cutpoints N --cutpoints-nt L` *id.* but only count toward *N*, cutpoint segments at least *L* nucleotides long

 ### Building from source